Mount Lassen as seen from the south side near the visitors center.

 Dixie Fire

 It would be impossible to miss the damage caused in 2021, one year before our arrival, by the Dixie Fire.
 The Dixie Fire was caused by a Pacific Gas and Electric wire touching a tree and became the largest fire in the history of California.
 The Dixie Fire started in mid-July 2021 and burned uncontested until almost November.
 The fire didn’t go out even until mid-winter.
-The October containment was one year prior to our visit.
-The Dixie Fire burned more than seventy thousand acres in Lassen Volcanic National Park.
+The October containment was one year before our visit.
+The Dixie Fire burned over seventy thousand acres in Lassen Volcanic National Park.
 I tried to shoot pictures without too much fire damage.
-This was difficult because so much of the park was burned.
+This wasn’t easy because so much of the park was burned.

 Fire damage inside Lassen National Park.